-The reverse mortgage I’m referring to here is the home equity conversion mortgage, or HECM (often pronounced heck-um by industry professionals).
+The reverse mortgage product I’m referring to here is the home equity conversion mortgage, or HECM (often pronounced heck-um by industry professionals).
 The FHA-insured HECM is the most common reverse mortgage in America.

 Reverse mortgage borrowers commonly use the proceeds from a HECM to get rid of existing mortgage or other debt payments, finance home improvements, or supplement existing retirement income or assets.